 It can be daunting for children if they are not used to the environment so lots of praise and encouragement is advised to help make their dental visits enjoyable!

-YES!!
+Definitely!
 Excellent oral hygiene is key to maintaining a healthy mouth.
+Your toothbrush will do a great job of cleaning the fronts and backs of your teeth but can't reach the areas in between.
 There are various interdental cleaning aids on the market such as floss, interdental brushes or Waterpiks.

 The correct interdental cleaning aid for you, to clean inbetween your teeth, varies on the size of your gaps.
 Should you require advice, please ask your dentist or hygiene therapist.